al-rodionov/commerce/README.md

 ## About

-An emulator of e-commerce platform that can process transaction requests with various payment methods and calculate sales.
+An emulator of e-commerce platform that can process transaction requests with various payment methods, calculate sales and create payments.
 The runnable example consists of 4 docker containers.

 ### Server

-The gRPC server, can receive transaction/report requests:
+The gRPC server, can receive transaction request, payments report request.

 **Transaction workflow:**
 - validate